Rajat-Rohilla/Research_Task08/README.md

+#Key Points - Just copy scripts and data to your Google drive.
+In script run_experiments use your OPENAI API KEY to move forward.

-Mount Google Drive and Set Working Directory
+1) Mount Google Drive and Set Working Directory

 Use Colab or your local environment: